Have you ever wondered how to write every day? I certainly did, and I discovered a few things in the process.

 How To Write Every Day

-Thing is, I didn’t always know how to write everyday.
-In fact, it took me a while to learn how to write every day.
-So here’s my advice on how to write every day:
+Thing is, I didn’t always know how to write every day.
+It took me a while to learn how to write every day.
+So here’s my advice:

 Understand What It Takes

 Being a professional means more than just getting paid for your writing.
 Professionals understand their audience and tailor their content accordingly.
-They research topics before committing words to paper.
+The research topics before committing words to paper.

 They proofread and revise their work carefully.
 They get opinions from others who can help improve their work.